The Complete Guide to Efficient Payroll Processing

 3. Calculating Gross Pay:

-• Calculate gross pay based on the employee’s wage rate (hourly or salary) and the hours worked during the pay period, including allowances, bonuses, and overtime.
+• Calculate gross pay using the employee’s hourly rate or salary and include allowances, bonuses, commissions, and overtime where applicable.

 4. Deducting Taxes and Withholdings:

-• Deduct other withholdings such as union fees, salary sacrifice amounts, and any other pre-tax deductions.
+• Apply other withholdings such as salary sacrifice amounts, union fees, or court-ordered deductions as required.

 5. Superannuation Contributions: